rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/post-add-virtual-ip-version-6-v1.0-account-loadbalancers-loadbalancerid-virtualips.rst

     </nodes>
     </loadBalancer>

-Note:-
+.. note:
-Load balancer can have shared IPV6 if user is creating new load balancer.
-We cannot update an exiting load balancer to have shared IPV6.
+   The load balancer can have shared IPV6 if the user is creating a new load balancer.
+Rackspace cannot update an existing load balancer to have shared IPV6.
-User need to make sure the load balancer whose virtual ip is getting shared with another new load balancer, both port and protocol combination cannot be same.
+   The user needs to make sure that both the port and protocol combination are not the same for the load balancer whose virtual IP is getting shared with another new load balancer.

 Response